oracle-livelabs/apex/apex-professional-hol2/4-creating-db-objects-quicksql/4-creating-db-objects-quickSQL.md

     ![Click Use Existing Tables](images/use-existing-tables.png " ")

-4. Under Select from list tab , Choose an existing table in your workspace schema to base the blueprint on.
+4. Under the Select from List tab, choose an existing table in your workspace schema on which to base the blueprint.

     - For Blueprint Name - **Emp_Details**.